What to do when there isn’t a branch at both college and home.

 - A way to avoid ATM fees from out-of-network banks is to skip the ATM and simply request cash back when using your debit card to buy something at a store or kiosk.

 - Skip overdraft protection.
 There are still fees involved and it gives kids a false sense of security.

-Keep it safe Remind your student when banking online to avoid working on a public computer, turn on privacy protections on her own computer, log out of her account and quit out of her browser after she’s finished.
-She should use these same precautions when banking via her phone.
+Keep it safe Remind your student when banking online to avoid working on a public computer, turn on privacy protections on their own computer, log out of their account and quit out of their browser after they’re finished.
+They should use these same precautions when banking via their phone.

-Please share your other banking solutions for college students in the comments sections below.
+Please share your banking solutions for college students in the comments sections below.